Ariel Rivera

-Jose Ariel Jimenez Rivera, professionally known as Ariel Rivera (/tl/; born September 1, 1966), is a Filipino singer, songwriter and actor.
+Jose Ariel Jimenez Rivera (/tl/; born September 1, 1966), is a Filipino singer, songwriter and actor.

 Rivera was born in Manila, Philippines but has since migrated with his family to Canada.
 He has since become a successful singer-songwriter, and actor.
 He is dubbed as "Kilabot ng Kolehiyala", a title formerly bestowed upon Hajji Alejandro, a popular Filipino singer in the 1970s.

 Career

 Music career

 Rivera was a graduate of architecture in Canada and he was also an undergraduate of Psychology before his singing talent was accidentally discovered by Vehnee Saturno while he was on holiday in the Philippines singing at a cousin's wedding.
 In 1989, Musiko Records & BMG Records (Pilipinas) Inc. (now known as Sony Music Philippines) signed Rivera to their label.
 His self-titled debut album was released after two years.
 The first single, "Sana Kahit Minsan" was a No. 1 pop-r&b crossover hit.
 The album went 3× platinum.
 In 1992, he quickly released his second album, Simple Lang.
 This album also went 3× platinum.

 In 1994, Rivera began recording new material for his next album, Photograph.
 Photograph was released in 1995.
 His album reached Gold status in the Philippines.
 Due to his acting commitments, he wasn't able to release albums as frequently as he did before, but in 2008, he released Once Again, which continued nine original songs and covers of "Kung Ako na Lang Sana" and Michael Bolton's "Go the Distance".